How to Use This Site as a Template

 What you get

 Four pages — Home, Resume, Projects, and Notes — all fully styled and responsive.
 The home page has a quote carousel, email obfuscation, and a parallax effect.
-The resume page supports company logos, sub-entries, and a skills section.
-The projects page uses the same card layout.
-The notes section has a grid with featured and square cards, plus an article template for individual posts.
+The resume page uses a two-column editorial layout with a sticky sidebar for education, skills, and activities.
+The projects page uses a numbered list layout.
+The notes section has a grid with a featured card and square cards, plus an article template for individual posts.

-Everything comes with placeholder content so you can see the structure immediately and just swap in your own text.
+Dark mode is included out of the box.
+Everything comes with placeholder content so you can see the structure immediately and swap in your own text.

 Getting started